MBtech/devops-capstone-project/README.md

 # Capstone project for Udacity's DevOps nanodegree
 This is the repository for the Capstone project for Udacity's DevOps Nanodegree.
+The simple web application displays random quotes on `/quote` route and on the default route it displays a message to the user that they should use `/quote` to get a random quote.

-In this project we will use rolling deployment and the deployment yaml file `quotes.yaml` is configured so that during a rolling update a max of 25% can be unavailable.
+In this project we will use **rolling deployment** and the deployment yaml file `quotes.yaml` is configured so that during a rolling update a max of 25% can be unavailable.

 The EKS cluster is setup using `amazon-eks-master.template.yaml` file which is based on the [quick-start cloudformation templates